RamiRafee/CRUD-Operations-University-Lab/README.md

 2. Enter the person's details (e.g., first name, last name, etc.).
 3. Click the "Submit" button to insert the person into the database.

-### Deleting a Person

-To delete a person from the database, follow these steps:

-1. Navigate to the delete person form in the web application.
-2. Enter the person's ID or other unique identifier.
-3. Click the "Delete" button to remove the person from the database.

 ### Updating a Person